vkhangpham/taxonomy-generation/docs/functional-blueprint.md

 # Functional Blueprint: Taxonomy Generation & Prompt Optimization

 Note
 - This blueprint defines the system’s functional requirements and logic specification.
-It complements the per‑module specs in `docs/modules/` and the developer‑focused READMEs colocated with code.
-Use this when you need a deep understanding of behaviors, invariants, and end‑to‑end flow.
+It complements the module READMEs under `src/taxonomy/**/README.md` and provides end-to-end context when you need deeper reasoning about behaviors, invariants, and flows.

 This document defines what the system must do — the behaviors, rules, and guarantees — without prescribing any file layout, frameworks, or implementation details.
 It preserves logic so you can rebuild from scratch with freedom of structure.